 Of course, other topics are included alongside these primary themes—topics such as money, measurement, geometry, time telling, graphs, estimation, prime and composite numbers, Roman numerals, and solving for unknowns.
 While manipulative use remains essential for understanding new concepts, the amount of time spent using the manipulatives decreases in Epsilon and Zeta.

-Pre-Algebra topics are similar to those in other such courses: positive and negative numbers, exponents, roots and radicals, order of operation, geometry, ratio and proportions, and other such topics.
+Pre-Algebra topics are similar to those in other such courses: positive and negative numbers, exponents, roots and radicals, the order of operation, geometry, ratio and proportions, and other such topics.
 One unusual topic for this level is irrational numbers.

 There are plenty of practice problems in the latest editions of Math-U-See, but students who need more practice have free access to a computation drill program on the Math-U-See website.
 Parents need to choose which math concepts students will practice, then students use the program on their own.
 You can also use the website’s worksheet generator to generate and print additional pages of practice problems for courses up through Pre-Algebra.
 Problems are randomly selected so you can produce a number of different worksheets for the same lesson, even though some problems might show up on more than one worksheet.